 The crop of sugar in Guatemala began in the XVI Century in an artisanal way, until 1587, when trapiches began to be used and the City Hall of Santiago promulgated the ordinances of the guild “of the makers of sugar”.

-On September 17, 1957 the Guatemalan Sugar Association – ASAZGUA – was created as the entity for growth and development of the Guatemalan sugar industry.
+On September 17th, 1957 the Guatemalan Sugar Association – ASAZGUA – was created as the entity for growth and development of the Guatemalan Sugarcane Agroindustry.

 Five centuries have passed, and the sugar sector evolved from the modest trapiches to modern factories.
 More than 60 years of work have allowed the sector to position itself worldwide for its quality, efficiency and innovation.

-Nowadays, Guatemala is the fourth largest exporter of sugar worldwide, the second in Latin America, and the third most productive in the world.
-The sugar sector generates 82 thousand direct jobs and 410 thousand indirect.
-It is the second most exported product in the country, and generates currencies that have exceeded one billion dollars.
+Nowadays, Guatemala is the sixth largest exporter of sugar worldwide, the third in Latin America, and the third most productive in the world.
+The sugar sector generates 55 thousand direct jobs and 278 thousand indirect.
+It is the second most exported agroindustrial product in the country, and generates currencies that have exceeded one billion dollars.

 In Guatemala, sugarcane is more than just a plant to produce sugar.
-The waste during the process of sugar per se, is used to generate renewable energy and produce alcohol.
+The waste during the process of sugar is used to generate renewable energy and produce alcohol.
 Guatemala is recognized for its leadership in the generation of energy from the bagasse (biomass).
-This has allowed the mills to be self-sufficient, with an installed capacity of 630 MW, which has led Guatemala to be among the first countries to produce more than 5% of its national energy and providing the country around 32% of the national demand during harvest season.
-This has also prevented 1.5 million tons from reaching the environment.
+The Guatemalan Sugarcane Agroindustry generated 988 GWh renewable energy during the 2021-2022 Zafra, this has allowed the mills to be self-sufficient and provide the country with 30% of the national energy demand during harvest season.
+This has also prevented 4 million tons of CO2 from reaching the environment.

 Sugar producers in Guatemala work under norms and guild policies as part of social responsibility, regulating activities with the objective of guaranteeing basic labor conditions and operation standards.
 Compliance of the policies is subject to annual external audits.